Suguivy/obfuscated-bf-interpreter/README.md

 # obfuscated-bf-interpreter
 This is a simple interpreter of the esoteric Brainfuck programming language written in C.

-(I doesn't seems to work on armv7l and aarch64, works on x86_64).
+(It doesn't seems to work on armv7l and aarch64, works on x86_64).

 ## Usage
 Compile it: